ashishsingh0307/Learn_javascript/README.md

                 4) INDEXOF (METHOD) ==> IT IS USED TO CHECK THE INDEX WITH THE HELP OF VALUE.
                     --> USAGE :
                           gameName.indexOf('a'); // OUTPUT : 0
+                5) SUBSTRING (METHOD) ==> IT IS USED TO EXTRACT THE SUBSTRING FROM THE ORIGINAL STRING.
+                                          IT TAKES 2 ARGUMENTS (START INDEX) AND (END INDEX) (START INDEX) MEANS THAT FROM WHICH INDEX TO START FROM (END INDEX) IS NOT EXACTLY INDEX ITS THE RANGE FOR HOW MANY CHARACTER TO STORE IN SUB STRING || ITS EXCLUSIVE.
+                    --> USAGE :
+                          gameName.substring(0, 4); // OUTPUT : ashi
+                6) SLICE (METHOD) ==> IT IS SAME AS SUBSTRING THE ONLY DIFFERENCE IS THAT WE CAN GIVE NEGATIVE VALUES TOO.
+                                      IT TAKE 2 ARGUMENTS JUST LIKE SUBSTRING.
+                    --> USAGE :
+                          gameName.slice(-8, 4); // OUTPUT :

 video 10 : 00:00